EnviroDIY/ModularSensors/README.md

 - The modemStatusPin is the pin that indicates whether the modem is turned on and it is clear to send data.
 If you use -1, the modem is assumed to always be ready.
 - The modemSleepRqPin is the _pin_ used to put the modem to sleep or to wake it up.
 - The ModemSleepType controls _how_ the modem is put to sleep between readings.
-    - Use "held" if the DTR pin is held HIGH to keep the modem awake, as with a Sodaq GPRSBee rev6.
+    - Use "held" if the SleepRq pin is held HIGH to keep the modem awake, as with a Sodaq GPRSBee rev6.
-    - Use "pulsed" if the DTR pin is pulsed high and then low to wake the modem up, as with an Adafruit Fona or Sodaq GPRSBee rev4.
+    - Use "pulsed" if the SleepRq pin is pulsed high and then low to wake the modem up, as with an Adafruit Fona or Sodaq GPRSBee rev4.
-    - Use "reverse" if the DTR pin is held LOW to keep the modem awake, as with all XBees.
+    - Use "reverse" if the SleepRq pin is held LOW to keep the modem awake, as with all XBees.
     - Use "always_on" if you do not want the library to control the modem power and sleep.
 - Please see the section "[Notes on Arduino Streams and Software Serial](#SoftwareSerial)" for more information about what streams can be used along with this library.